Diverse Demonstrations Improve In-context Compositional Generalization: Related Work

 \section{Related Work}

-\tightparagraph{Example selection} One of the central issues in in-context learning is the selection of examples, which can either be based on parameter-free retrievers \cite{Wang2022TrainingDI,Zemlyanskiy2022GenerateandRetrieveUY}, neural-based retrievers \cite{pasupat-etal-2021-controllable,Liu2022WhatMG,gupta-etal-2022-retronlu,rubin-etal-2022-learning} or complexity criteria \cite{Fu2022ComplexityBasedPF}.
+\tightparagraph{Example selection} One of the central issues in in-context learning is the selection of examples, which can either be based on parameter-free retrievers \cite{wang-etal-2022-training,zemlyanskiy-etal-2022-generate} or neural-based retrievers \cite{pasupat-etal-2021-controllable,liu-etal-2022-makes,rubin-etal-2022-learning}.
 These studies consider each example separately, which often leads to a lack of coverage and diversity.

-Our approach is similar to the retrieval procedure in \citet{Zemlyanskiy2022GenerateandRetrieveUY}, which makes a preliminary prediction and retrieves demonstrations with similar programs.
-However, while they use classic tf-idf with predicted tokens, we use predicted local structures and aim to cover them with complementary demonstrations.
+Our approach is similar to the retrieval procedure in \citet{zemlyanskiy-etal-2022-generate}, which makes a preliminary prediction and retrieves demonstrations with similar programs.
+However, while they use classic tf-idf with predicted tokens, we use predicted local structures and aim to cover them.

-Some studies encourage diversity during example selection, regardless of prompting.
-To address multi-answer retrieval, \citet{nandigam-etal-2022-diverse} employ DPP, and \citet{min-etal-2021-joint} utilize an autoregressive model to select instances based on previously selected ones.
-Other work include \citet{Su2022SelectiveAM}, in which instances with varying confidence scores are selected for annotation, \citet{yu-etal-2022-data} that introduce a reinforcement learning algorithm and (concurrent to this work) \citet{Ye2022ComplementaryEF} who propose a maximal-marginal-relevance-based selection strategy.
+Some studies encourage diverse example selection regardless of prompting.
+To address multi-answer retrieval, \citet{nandigam-etal-2022-diverse} employ DPP, and \citet{min-etal-2021-joint} autoregressively select instances based on previous selections.
+Other works include \citet{Su2022SelectiveAM}, which selects instances with varying confidence scores for annotation and (concurrent work) \citet{Ye2022ComplementaryEF} who propose a maximum marginal relevance-based selection strategy.

 \tightparagraph{In-context learning for compositional generalization} There have been previous attempts to address compositional generalization problems using LLMs equipped with demonstrations.
-When selecting demonstrations, some also consider target coverage or structure similarity, but only in oracle setups \cite{Hosseini2022OnTC,Qiu2022EvaluatingTI}. \citet{Drozdov2022CompositionalSP} try to cover the syntactic parse tree constituents with demonstrations but rely heavily on manually-picked examples and explanations in their work.
+When selecting demonstrations, some also consider target coverage or structure similarity, but only in oracle setups \cite{hosseini-etal-2022-compositional,qiu-etal-2022-evaluating}. \citet{Drozdov2022CompositionalSP} try to cover the syntactic parse tree constituents with demonstrations but rely heavily on manually-picked examples.

-By showing the benefits of structural coverage, we hope to stimulate research in this field.
-For example, the use of diverse generation strategies \cite{meister-etal-2021-determinantal,narayan-etal-2022-well} might provide a way to diversify predicted structures and improve gold structure coverage.